The net worth of ‘Selling Sunset’ cast members that run into millions

 Mary Fitzgerald and Romain Bonnet

-There is no clarity on the exact net worth of Mary Fitzgerald, but estimates agree that it is somewhere between USD 1 million and USD 2 million (over INR 8 -16 crore approx.).
+There is no clarity on the exact net worth of Mary Fitzgerald, but estimates agree that it is somewhere between USD 1 million and USD 2 million.
 She is one of the major cast members of the Netflix show, having been around since the first season.

 The vice president of The Oppenheim Group, Fitzgerald is one of the most successful realtors on the show.
-She has her own business of reselling properties at a profit with her husband Romain Bonnett, whose own net worth is estimated somewhere between USD 1 million (over INR 8 crore approx.)and USD 5 million (over INR 41 crore approx.) .
-The couple’s total net worth sits around USD 2 million to USD 7 million (over INR 16 -57 crore approx.).
+She has her own business of reselling properties at a profit with her husband Romain Bonnett, whose own net worth is estimated somewhere between USD 1 million and USD 5 million.
+The couple’s total net worth sits around USD 2 million to USD 7 million.

 Davina Potratz

 Potratz is a former model who joined The Oppenheim Group as Director of New Development/Broker Associate in 2018.
 She has not just been a licensed realtor since 2006 but also a real estate broker, which means she can employ her own agents.
-As such, her net worth is reportedly around USD 2 million (over INR 16 crore approx.).
+As such, her net worth is reportedly around USD 2 million.

 She is also believed to have earned well during her modelling days, which took her to various places in the world.